RudraMenon/RudraMenon.github.io/index.md

 ### The Question

-In our experiment, we asked:
+Overall in this endeavor, we sought to discover the answer to this question:

 _"Do better players actually get more playing time?"_

 While someone may seem to be very skilled in practice, therefore gaining them playing time during tournaments, stats show us if it translates onto the field come game time.
 It would be unfortunate if unrecognized, good players were overlooked or if overstated players were relied on too heavily, taking up playing time when they should be benched or developed more.
-Specifically, we focused on player performance while on offense.
-Through this analysis, we aimed to determine the relationship between offensive stats and playing time.
+Specifically, we focused on player performance while on offense, though there were still a myriad of offensive factors to consider when determining the value of each player on the field.
+Through this analysis, we aimed to determine the relationship between some of these offensive stats and playing time.

 ### Data Curation